 So, Jesus looks at this young man whose priorities are all messed up, this guy who thinks he can somehow earn eternal life, or buy his salvation with good works, and Jesus loves him.
 “He’s the only person in the entire Gospel of Mark singled out as being loved by Jesus. … And this one dearly, uniquely loved person just walks away, ‘disheartened’ and ‘sorrowful.’”

 And why?
 Because of his many possessions.
 “This man doesn’t have wealth.
 Wealth has him … Jesus saw the poisoned fruit of his self interested life and he went straight for the roots of the idolatry that had come to define his identity: his wealth.”

 Now, it may not be wealth that frames your identity, but chances are good that each of us holds onto some marker, some name that tells the world how we want to be known.
 Maybe it’s a profession, or a political stance.
 Maybe it’s our gender or who we find attractive.
 Maybe it’s our position in society, or the particular organizations we belong to.
 But whatever it is, that identity has come to define us in such a way that it has become an idol in our lives.

 Even the labels we attach to religion can be idols.
-Fundamentalist, Progressive, Evangelical, Methodist … We hold onto ideologies with such zeal that identifying ourselves with a particular belief system is more important to us than anything else.
+Fundamentalist, Progressive, Evangelical, Methodist … We hold onto ideologies with such zeal that identifying ourselves with a particular belief system is more important to us than identifying with the self-giving love of Jesus.
 We may think we are being faithful Christians, but we are really just as self-centered as the man kneeling at Jesus’ feet.